waynegraham/registry.clir.org/_projects/2008-moving-image-access-in-opencollection-from-accessio.md

 ---
 layout: project
-title: "Moving Image Access in OpenCollection: From Accession to EAD"
+title: Moving Image Access in OpenCollection: From Accession to EAD
 ---